trackmastersteve/alienfx/README.md

 On Arch Linux you can install package from AUR: [alienfx](https://aur.archlinux.org/packages/alienfx/)

 For manual installation of AlienFX, use the following commands:

-Please note, that the installer is still written in python 2.x while the application should already be python 3.x compatible.
-So if you have python 2 and 3 installed, run the installer with python2 instead of python.

   ```sh
       $ sudo python setup.py install